Yandex Cloud

 • description: Service account description.
 This is an optional parameter.

 • folder_id: Folder ID.
 This is an optional parameter.
-By default, the value specified in the provider settings is used.
+It defaults to the value specified in the provider settings.

-For more information about the yandex_iam_service_account resource parameters in Terraform, see the provider documentation.
+For more information about yandex_iam_service_account properties, see this Terraform article.

 2. Make sure the configuration files are correct.